 Depending on the situation, the activity took place directly on the app or the comments were first drafted on paper and transferred onto it later on.
 In general, what proved particularly effective was the daily practice (not necessarily in class); the scheduling of regular discussions among students and with the teacher; the monitoring by the teacher and the definition of assessment criteria and tests.

 Read the teachers’ contributions

-As usual in our social reading projects, also in the Pearson-Betwyll pilot the reading and the commenting activities were animated by a series of fictional accounts directly managed by a some of the teachers and students involved in the project.
-Together with Pirandello, other key characters of the short stories appeared such as Lady Death, the Moon, and the unavoidable Masks, just to mention some.
+As usual in our social reading projects, also in the Pearson-Betwyll pilot the reading and the commenting activities were animated by a series of fictional accounts directly managed by some of the teachers and students involved in the project.
+Together with Pirandello, other key characters of the short stories appeared, such as Lady Death, the Moon, and the ever-present Masks, just to mention some.